wealthkernel/api-documentation-guides/docs/direct-debits/UI-Guidelines.md

 ---

 # UI Guidelines & Approval
 The content of your customer facing screens for setting up a Direct Debit mandate must be approved as "Payment Services Regulations" compliant.
 This regulation covers the set up of the mandate.

-As such the designs for the UI of screens relating to Direct Debit payments do not need approval.
+Please note the designs for the UI of screens relating to Direct Debit payments do not need approval.

 We would ask that you follow these guidelines as closely as possible.
 This will help avoid delay in gaining approval and also to prevent problems arising when regulators force change.